Falling for Sioux Falls

 The Picturesque Parks and Trails

-Sioux Falls' #1 attraction is Falls Park, a 123 acre park that features their namesake waterfalls, in which 7,400 gallons of water drop 100 feet over the course of the falls every second.
+Sioux Falls' #1 attraction is Falls Park, is a park with over 128-acres that features their namesake waterfalls, in which 7,400 gallons of water drop 100 feet over the course of the falls every second.
 That’s a lot of water!!
 Native Americans were the first to discover the falls, and they have been a landmark to the city since its founding in 1856.
 We loved exploring all around the iconic falls, and we even got to witness some fish jumping upstream!

 The Big Sioux River Recreation Trail and Greenway is a bike trail system that features a picturesque 19-mile loop that runs along the Big Sioux River.
 We rented bikes at Nyberg’s Ace in downtown, and spent our Saturday morning riding about three miles up the trail, and absolutely loved it.
 Everywhere we turned was another photo opportunity, as it was so green!